NetDocuments users are able to create or save a new version in a number of ways, as outlined below.

 - From the Versions Dialog of a document, click the Add Version option.

-- Type a description (optional) for the new version and click OK.
-Then you can open the new version.
+- Enter a version name and a description (optional) for the new version, then select OK.
+Now you are able to open the new version.

 Automatically Creating Versions

 A user can turn on auto-versioning for a document.
 Auto-versioning means that when another user edits the document (other than the person who enabled the setting), a new version will be created.
 If the person who enabled the setting edits the document, then it will not automatically create a new version.
 The document will stay in this auto-version mode until the user disables the auto-versioning option.

 To set the Auto-versioning option for a document, go to the document's More Options menu and select the Auto Version option.

 You can also select multiple documents at a time to enable auto-versioning.
 You can also add this option to the right click menu if you choose.

 To disable Auto-versioning, use the same option and select the Disable radio button as shown below.